Do you love your neighborhood grocery store and buy everything you need there?

 The same can be said for basic cookie, cake and brownie mixes.
 These things aren’t hard to make from scratch.
 By skipping the mixes, you’ll save money and possibly be a little healthier, too, because of those mysterious added ingredients in processed foods that you don’t put in at home.

 Need a recipe?
-See “10 Food Staples That Are Easy and Cheap to Make Yourself.”
+See “10 Food Staples That Are Cheap and Easy to Make at Home.”

 Speaking of baking, the grocery store knows you might need some equipment to cook up all the delicious food you’re buying.
 That’s why many have a selection of pots, pans and even small kitchen appliances for purchase.